-Colmar is a beautiful town in the Alsace region of northeast France.
-Throughout the old town you will find wonderful timber-framed medieval and early Renaissance style buildings, all in different colours.
+Colmar is a beautiful town in the Alsace region of eastern France.
+Throughout the old town you will find wonderful timber-framed medieval and early Renaissance-style buildings, all in different colours.
 These are fantastic to see and it’s a great experience wandering these streets, taking in the atmosphere and architecture.

 La Petite Venise